BlueLogicLabs/planet-docs/docs/terms/privacy.md

 ## Wyoming Personal Identity Information (PII) Statement

-Commercial Partners: Individual(s) or companies that have been approved by us as a recipient of organizational PII and from which BlueLogic, LLC has received confirmation of their data protection practices conformance with the requirements of this policy.
-Commercial Partners include all external providers of services to BlueLogic, LLC and include proposed Commercial Partners.
+Commercial Partners: Individual(s) or companies that have been approved by us as a recipient of organizational PII and from which BlueLogic LLC has received confirmation of their data protection practices conformance with the requirements of this policy.
+Commercial Partners include all external providers of services to BlueLogic LLC and include proposed Commercial Partners.
 No PII information can be transmitted to any vendor in any method unless the vendor has been pre-certified for the receipt of such information.

-PII Training: All new hires entering BlueLogic, LLC who may have access to PII are provided with introductory training regarding the provisions of this policy, a copy of this policy and implementing procedures for the department to which they are assigned.
+PII Training: All new hires entering BlueLogic LLC who may have access to PII are provided with introductory training regarding the provisions of this policy, a copy of this policy and implementing procedures for the department to which they are assigned.
 Employees in positions with regular ongoing access to PII or those transferred into such positions are provided with training reinforcing this policy and procedures for the maintenance of PII data and shall receive annual training regarding the security and protection of PII data and company proprietary data

-PII Audit(s): BlueLogic, LLC conducts audits of PII information maintained by BlueLogic, LLC  in conjunction with fiscal year closing activities to ensure that this policy remains strictly enforced and to ascertain the necessity for the continued retention of PII information.
+PII Audit(s): BlueLogic LLC conducts audits of PII information maintained by BlueLogic LLC  in conjunction with fiscal year closing activities to ensure that this policy remains strictly enforced and to ascertain the necessity for the continued retention of PII information.
 Where the need no longer exists, PII information will be destroyed in accordance with protocols for destruction of such records and logs maintained for the dates of destruction.

 Data Breaches/Notification: Databases or data sets that include PII may be breached inadvertently or through wrongful intrusion.
-Upon becoming aware of a data breach, BlueLogic, LLC will notify all affected individuals whose PII data may have been compromised, and the notice will be accompanied by a description of action being taken to reconcile any damage as a result of the data breach.
+Upon becoming aware of a data breach, BlueLogic LLC will notify all affected individuals whose PII data may have been compromised, and the notice will be accompanied by a description of action being taken to reconcile any damage as a result of the data breach.
 Notices will be provided as expeditiously as possible after the breach was discovered.

 Confirmation of Confidentiality: All company employees must maintain the confidentiality of PII as well as company proprietary data to which they may have access and understand that that such PII is to be restricted to only those with a business need to know.
 Employees with ongoing access to such data will sign acknowledgment reminders annually attesting to their understanding of this company requirement.

-Violations of PII Policies and Procedures: BlueLogic, LLC views the protection of PII data to be of the utmost importance.
-Infractions of this policy or its procedures will result in disciplinary actions under BlueLogic, LLC’s discipline policy and may include suspension or termination in the case of severe or repeat violations.
-PII violations and disciplinary actions are incorporated in BlueLogic, LLC’s PII on-boarding and refresher training to reinforce BlueLogic, LLC’s continuing commitment to ensuring that this data is protected by the highest standards.
+Violations of PII Policies and Procedures: BlueLogic LLC views the protection of PII data to be of the utmost importance.
+Infractions of this policy or its procedures will result in disciplinary actions under BlueLogic LLC’s discipline policy and may include suspension or termination in the case of severe or repeat violations.
+PII violations and disciplinary actions are incorporated in BlueLogic LLC’s PII on-boarding and refresher training to reinforce BlueLogic LLC’s continuing commitment to ensuring that this data is protected by the highest standards.

 ## When you send a data subject access request